FPFK

 Welcome to Free Pentcostal Fellowshisp in Kenya

-FPFK’s Mission is to preach the word of God to all nations in preparation of the second coming of the Lord Jesus Christ, by reaching out and establishing churches which meet the spiritual, economic and social needs of the people through evangelism, education, training and social economic activities based on Christian Values.
+FPFK’s Mission: As a church, we remain committed to preaching the word of God to all nations in preparation for the second coming of the Lord Jesus Christ by reaching out and establishing churches which can meet the spiritual, economic and social needs of the people through evangelism, education, training and socio-economic activities based on Christian values.

 Our Vision

-To be a strong Pentecostal church that meets the needs of the society holistically.
+To be a strong Pentecostal church that meets the needs of society holistically.

 Our Core Values